edadma/backslash/docs/regular-command-reference.md

 ### Description

-Raises one number to the power of another.
+Raises one number to the power of the other.

 ### Input